thindil/steamsky/bin/doc/MODDING.md

   *items* directory).
 For Mission, missions types: Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport passengers missions.

+## Mobiles

+### General informations
+- Open file *mobs.dat* in *data/mobs* directory or create new file with *dat* extension in that directory (example: *mymobs.dat*).
+- Each value in goal data structure must be one line length.
+- File must end with `[]`.
+- First entry in file *mobs.dat* is player character.

+### Mob data structure
+- Each ship start from `[` symbol.
+Any value between `[` and `]` is a index (it can be number or text) and must be unique.
+- Skills: List of separated by `, ` (comma and space) numbers of skills which selected mob known.
+- SkillsLevels: List of levels of skills which selected mob known, separated by `, ` (comma and space).
+Skill level can be constant value or range from minimum value to max value, separated by `..` (double dots).
+Must be that same amount as for Skills entry.
+- Attributes: List of levels of mobile attributes, separated by `, ` (comma and space).
+Can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Order: Current ship order of selected mob.
+Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest.
+- Priorities: Orders priorities for selected mob, separated by `, ` (comma and space).
+Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal, High or Highest (one per crew member).

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode